 The Jugged Hare, City

 What: Cosy gastropub The Jugged Hare is a carnivore’s idea of heaven.
-Game season is the best time to visit for dinner, but its Sunday lunch menu is great all year round – tuck into the likes of Suffolk free-range chicken with sage stuffing and bread sauce or roast leg of Herdwick mutton with mint jelly.
+Game season is the best time to visit for dinner, but its Sunday lunch menu is great all year round – tuck into the likes of Somerset free-range chicken with sage stuffing and bread sauce or roast Tamworth pork belly with apple puree.
 Portions are huge, so make sure to turn up hungry.

 Where: 49 Chiswell Street, EC1Y 4SA